MiguelCastillo/bit-loader/README.md

 #### Fetch

 First, we ought to read the module files from storage.
 Storage can be local file system as it could be in the case of nodejs, from a remote server via XHR, or just text from a websocket. bit loader does not need to know the semantics of how module files are read from storage...
-But it needs to tell you when to load them so that modules files can be passed on to the next pipeline.
+But it needs to tell you when to load them so that module files can be passed on to the next pipeline.

 #### Transform

 Once module files are fetched (read from storage), we generally process their content in some way or another.

 For example, reading a Markdown file from storage is just text but to really make use of it when rendering to screen, you generally convert it to HTML.
 Or maybe you have JavaScript code written in ES2015 (or later) and want to transform it to good ole ES5 so that older browsers can run your code.
 You can setup a [babel](https://babeljs.io/) transform to handle this.
-And that's exactly what the transform pipeline is for -- to process module files so that they can eventually be consumed by the host application.
+And that's exactly what the transform pipeline is for -- for processing module files so that can eventually be consumed by the host application.

 Once all configured transforms get a chance to execute, the transform pipeline feeds the processed module files to the next pipeline called dependency.